joeylmaalouf/firecracker-rewrite/README.md

 # firecracker-rewrite

+Basically Rainmeter, but for Linux.

-Rainmeter for Linux - a redone, updated version of my old school project.
+Firecracker Rewrite is a redone, updated version of [my old school project](https://github.com/joeylmaalouf/firecracker).